Oratorian/script-archive/PowerShell/fivemupdater/README.md

 - Improved file permission handling for downloaded updates, preventing unauthorized access to files.

 ## [1.0.3.0] - 2024-09-18
-### Added
-- Introduced an automatic retry mechanism that retries up to 3 times if a download or update process fails.
-- Added a progress bar for downloads, showing detailed status updates including percentage completion and download speed.

 ### Improved
 - Optimized file extraction and directory traversal for improved performance, reducing update times by 15%.
 - Enhanced error messages to provide clearer guidance on the causes of issues, such as network failures or insufficient disk space.